Giuseppe Vasi opened his 1754 book covering the monuments along the River Tiber with three etchings

 Tor Cervara, a tall medieval tower near an abandoned tufa quarry near Via Tiburtina, was the site of a carnival which was celebrated by the German artists living in Rome on the 1st of May, a day of joy across the Rhine, where they solemnized the

 new season.
+Initially the venue of the gathering was Ninfeo di Egeria.
 It was a sort of burlesque exhibition of pagan rites, to which most of the foreign artists gladly participated.
 It had its dignitaries, its militia, its corporations of musicians, of high priests, of cooks, of poets, of masters of ceremonies all dressed up in grotesque costumes.

 Henri Regnault (1843-1871), a young French painter, took part with his fellow German friends in the ceremonies.
 Little did he know then that he would lose his life in January 1871, in the war which broke out between France and the German States led by Prussia.